Students & Registration

 When does registration begin?

-No. Bright Lights diverse and content-rich classes engage students and build both their academic and non-academic skills.
-The half-day class and full-day camp opportunities allow students to pursue educational activities in focused areas of interest and maximizes their out of school time in expanded learning opportunities.
+No. Bright Lights' diverse and content-rich classes engage students and build both their academic and non-academic skills.
+The half-day class and full-day camp opportunities allow students to pursue educational activities in focused areas of interest and to maximize their out of school time in expanded learning opportunities.

 How many students are in a Bright Lights class?

-Primary classes average 17 students, while intermediate and middle-school classes average 20.
+Primary classes average 17 students, while intermediate and middle-school classes average 20 students.
 With one teacher and two assistants, each class has a staff to student ratio of approximately 1:7.